WalletConnect/walletconnect-test-wallet/README.md

-# walletconnect-mock-wallet
+# walletconnect-test-wallet

-Mock Browser Wallet to Test WalletConnect integration **[NOT A SECURE WALLET - DO NOT STORE FUNDS]**
+Test Browser Wallet to Test WalletConnect integration **[NOT A SECURE WALLET - DO NOT STORE FUNDS]**